open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 #### Downloading a full component version

-You can download entire component versions using the `ocm download componentversion` command
+Download entire component versions using the `ocm download componentversion` command:

+>>>>>>> 6caf3a4 (Rewording for clarity)
 ```shell
 $ ocm download componentversions ${OCM_REPO}//${COMPONENT}:${VERSION} -O helloworld
 helloworld: downloaded
 ```

-The result is a component archive (which could be modified using `ocm add ...`commands).
+The result is a component archive.
+This can thens be modified using `ocm add ...` commands shown earlier.

 <details><summary>What happened?</summary>
 The component version was downloaded.

 ```shell
 $ tree helloworld2